avoMD/avo-assignment/SUBMISSION.md

 ## 5. How to Submit

-1. Create a **private** GitHub repository
+1. Complete the assignment in this repository (all items above)
-2. Complete the assignment (all items above)
+2. Push your work to the `main` branch
-3. Once your work is **fully done**, invite `yhju@avomd.io` as a collaborator (Settings → Collaborators → Add people)
+3. Once your work is **fully done**, let us know via email

-> **Note:** Please invite the collaborator only after your submission is complete.
-The invitation itself signals that your work is ready for review.
+> **Note:** This repository was created through GitHub Classroom and is already accessible to our review team.

 Make sure `.env` is in `.gitignore` and your OpenAI API key is not committed.